 Option 1 – Breakfast Club with Childcare - £2 per day

 The existing Breakfast Club continues to provide childcare if you need it, but the food element is free of charge.
-The cost of this service will continue to be £1.50, which will pay for the rising staffing costs required to supervise the children and serve breakfast.
+From January 2021 the cost of this service will continue to be £2, which will pay for the rising staffing costs required to supervise the children and serve breakfast.
 This service is available from 8am to 8:45am.
 A register is kept and sessions will be charged for.
-Breakfast Club with Childcare must be paid for via ParentPay.
+Breakfast Club with Childcare must be paid for in advance via ParentPay.

 The National School Breakfast Programme understandably specifies the items that we can serve our children.
 All food on the menu is in line with the School Food Standards.
 The following breakfast food will be served:

-Diluted fresh apple and orange juice, water to drink.
+Diluted fresh apple and orange juice or water to drink.